Replacement Mitsubishi Keys: Cost to Buy and Where to Get Them!

 Maybe you went off and left your keyring somewhere and have no way of tracking it down, or maybe you dropped your fob in a crowded place, and someone stepped on it before you could pick it up.

-Regardless of the specific circumstances, there will almost certainly come a time when you find yourself in need of a replacement car key.
+Regardless of the specific circumstances, there will almost certainly come a time when you need a replacement car key.

 In these times, you have a couple of options available to you: either bum a ride to the dealership where you got your vehicle originally or seek out a third-party retailer that carries the type of key you’re looking for.